Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Logarithmic differential forms and toric varieties

 \section{Logarithmic differential forms and toric varieties}

 This section connects the Euler characteristic to integrals of characteristic classes of the sheaf of logarithmic differential forms.
-We work on a possibly singular but normal and irreducible variety $\ol{\cH}$ of dimension~$d$, whose singularities are toric and contained in some boundary divisor~$\partial\cH$.
-We are interested in the Euler characteristic of a (Zariski) open subvariety $ \cH$ with divisorial complement, such that that the inclusion $ \cH \hookrightarrow \ol{\cH}$ is a toroidal embedding.
-In particular the boundary divisor $\partial\cH = \ol{\cH} \setminus \cH$ is locally on open subsets $U_\alpha$ a torus-invariant divisor.
+We work on a possibly singular but normal, proper and irreducible variety $\ol{\cH}$ of dimension~$d$, whose singularities are toric and contained in some boundary divisor~$\partial\cH$.
+We are interested in the Euler characteristic of the (Zariski) open subvariety $ \cH=\ol{\cH}\setminus \partial\cH$ given by the complement of $\partial\cH$, in the situation where the inclusion $ \cH \hookrightarrow \ol{\cH}$ is a toroidal embedding.
+In particular, in this case, the boundary divisor $\partial\cH$ is locally on open subsets $U_\alpha$ a torus-invariant divisor.